c1flores/Coding-Assessment/Assets/pseudocode/Pseudocode.md

 ```
 function countdown()

-    Begin deducting seconds from timer.
+    Begin deducting seconds from timer

-    If secondsLeft is less than or equal to 0
+    if secondsLeft is less than or equal to 0
         clear time interval and display "time is up" message

     else if questionCount is greater than or equal to questionArray length
-        clear time interval and prompt game over function
+        clear time interval and prompt quizOver function

 ```